 All this talk about deadlines is important because without a deadline there is no sense of urgency and without urgency, your brain will get lazy and nothing will come about of the time you spend.

 So now that you have a deadline in place, set a timer for however long you will spend on finding inspiration.
 Then just be there with yourself and with any other materials you brought with you to help you get inspired.

-Above all else it’s important that you just become a thinker and creator.
-In fact, you should do nothing else but think and create, think and create, think and create… There is no need to analyze things too much, just put yourself into the frame-of-mind where you are a thinker and creator in this very moment.
-Nothing else matters but this very moment; everything you need is available for you in this very moment; this is your time to come up with something awe inspiring that can help you move forward. 🙂
+Above all else, it’s important that you just become a thinker and creator.
+In fact, you should do nothing else but think and create, think and create, think and create… There is no need to analyze things too much, just put yourself into the frame-of-mind where you are a thinker and creator at this very moment.
+Nothing else matters but this very moment.
+Everything you need is available for you at this very moment.
+This is your time to come up with something awe-inspiring that can help you move forward. 🙂

 Step 3: Explore Your Ideas

 As you spend these precious moments searching for inspiration several ideas might come to mind to help you achieve your goal, solve your problem or create something revolutionary.
 As these ideas come to you, it’s important that you don’t dismiss them.
 Even though an idea might look flawed, it could very well be the secret ingredient that can make another idea work.
 Therefore it’s absolutely paramount that you keep an open mind at all times throughout this process.

 When you come across any idea—no matter how small or insignificant it might seem—it’s important that you jot it down or capture it in some way.
 Ask yourself:

 What is this exactly?